Best Books about Berlin

 13. Good Bye to Berlin

 "Goodbye to Berlin" is a 1939 novel by Christopher Isherwood set in Berlin during the early 1930s.
 The novel captures the atmosphere of pre-war Berlin and features complex characters, including the narrator and a British cabaret singer named Sally Bowles.
 It was the inspiration for "Cabaret".
-We can visit Isherwood's house on the West Berlin Tour.
+We can visit Isherwood's house on the Weimar Berlin Tour.

 14. Emil and the Detectives